aws/karpenter-provider-aws/website/content/en/v0.31/troubleshooting.md

 * enableSpotInterruptionDraining: If false, do not drain nodes when the spot interruption termination notice is received.
 Only used in IMDS mode.
 enableSpotInterruptionDraining: false

-# enableRebalanceDraining If true, drain nodes when the rebalance recommendation notice is received.
+* enableRebalanceDrainin: If true, drain nodes when the rebalance recommendation notice is received.
 Only used in IMDS mode.
 enableRebalanceDraining: false

 ## Pricing